apache/iceberg/format/spec.md

 | _required_ | _optional_ | Read the field as _optional_ |
 | _required_ | _required_ | Fill in a default or throw an exception if the field is missing |

 Readers may be more strict for metadata JSON files because the JSON files are not reused and will always match the table version.
-Required v2 fields that were not present in v1 or optional in v1 may be handled as required fields.
+Required fields that were not present in or were optional in prior versions may be handled as required fields.
 For example, a v2 table that is missing `last-sequence-number` can throw an exception.

 ### Writing data files